indika/blog/_posts/2014-01-11-cooking-with-chef.md

 {% endhighlight %}

-So then use Bundler to obtain these dependencies.
+Bundler is used to obtain these dependencies.

 {% highlight bash %}